beltram/rs-training/slides/error/custom-error.md

-## Custom Error Type
+## custom Error type

-* It is possible to create your own Error types
+* you can create your own Error types
+* for
+  * defining custom errors your crate might throw
+  * abstracting other external error types
-* Useful to handle your own error cases but also to convert other Error types.
-It is sometimes easier to handle only one error type in a function
+* it is easier to handle only one error type in a function
-* It is recommended to implement the std::error::Error trait when defining an Error (requires Debug and Display traits), but this is not mandatory
+* recommended to implement 'std::error::Error' trait when defining an Error, but not mandatory
-* Let's see an example in the next two slides

 [📒](https://doc.rust-lang.org/stable/rust-by-example/error/multiple_error_types/define_error_type.html)
 [📒](https://doc.rust-lang.org/std/error/trait.Error.html)